More UV-cured printers than all other expos outside China put together.

 Dubai is a safe and friendly city to visit, with plenty of things to do, especially shopping.
 The giant airport has flights from all around the world.

 FLAAR has enjoyed visiting SGI Dubai for many years and thus we have many friends at the distributors and print shops in the Emirates area.

-For 2014 FLAAR will cover the top expos around the world, starting with SGI, then GOA in Miami, then D-PES and Sign China in Guangzhou, then ISA in USA, FESPA Digital, and this year we look foward to attending an expo in Iran.
+For 2014 FLAAR will cover the top expos around the world, starting with SGI, then GOA in Miami, then D-PES and Sign China in Guangzhou, then ISA in USA, FESPA Digital, and this year we look forward to attending an expo in Iran.
 Summer will be APPPEXPO in Shanghai, and then FESPA Africa.
 Then the autumn and winter expos.

-FLAAR Team will attend Sign Istanbul
+FLAAR Team attended Sign Istanbul

 posted Oct 10, 2013